Checking for fire ant nests is a key part of our eradication plan.

 Aerial surveillance

-We use new and improved remote sensing technology to help us look for fire ants in South East Queensland.
+We use new and improved remote sensing technology to help us look for fire ant nests.

 This technology, which consists of multispectral cameras mounted to a helicopter, scans the landscape for fire ant nests.
 It is not used anywhere else in the world.